lypitech/shuvlog/README.md

 #### 2.1 Build Info

-Remember [the headers of Sinks]()?
-They include information about how to project has been built.
+Remember the [headers of Sinks]()?
+They include information about how the project has been built.
 This works thanks to the `logger::BuildInfo` class.

 ```h